chtheodoro/habfuzz/README.md

 # Habfuzz
+Habfuzz is a Fortran tool, which implements two separate inference processes for the calculation of the hydraulic habitat suitability:
+1. The Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975) and
+2. The Bayesian joint probability inference method as described in Brookes et al. (2010), but with fuzzified inputs.

-Habfuzz is a Fortran 95 code, which implements the Mamdani - Assilian fuzzy inference process (Mamdani and Assilian, 1975).
-It is specifically structured to quickly calculate the fuzzy-logic-based instream habitat suitability for fish or freshwater macroinvertebrates along a 2D hydraulically simulated river reach.
+It is specifically structured to quickly calculate the fuzzy-logic- (or fuzzy-Bayesian)-based instream habitat suitability for fish or freshwater macroinvertebrates along a 2D hydraulically simulated river reach.
 However, if appropriately modified, it can be applied to wider research topics requiring fuzzy logic to be addressed.

 ### Why Habfuzz?
 Instead of Habfuzz, you can use the nonfree MATLAB Fuzzy Logic Toolbox (http://www.mathworks.com/products/fuzzy-logic/) or the free CASiMiR 2D software upon request (http://www.casimir-software.de/ENG/habitate_eng.html).
 However, Habfuzz has been designed to be a one-click tool, for those researchers with no or very minor programming knowledge, in need of an easy-to-use software to calculate the habitat suitability along a hydrodynamically simulated river reach, based on fuzzy logic.
 For those researchers who can't afford to purchase MATLAB (because it does everything, but they only need a small amount of its capabilities).
 And for those self-studying researchers who need a very comprehensive, step-by-step, yet short tutorial to enable them quickly run a tool for a specific part of their project.
+Moreover, if you are planning to apply a fuzzy Bayesian inference process, Habfuzz is the only option available.

+### 1. Overview
-### 1. Overview of the fuzzy inference process
+### 1.1.
+The fuzzy inference process

 As initially proposed by Zadeh (1965) and described in detail by Ross (2010), the process of deriving the fuzzy-based habitat suitability, given the flow velocity, water depth and substrate type, can be summarized in four steps: